 What is the Integrated Master Schedule Used For

-The IMS is used to verify attainability contract objectives, evaluate progress toward meeting program objectives, and integrate the program schedule activities with all related components.
-The Program Manager (PM) develops an IMS on all cost or incentive contracts, subcontracts, Government Interagency Acquisition work agreements, and other agreements valued at or greater than $20 million.
+The IMS is used to verify the attainability contract objectives, evaluate progress toward meeting program objectives, and integrate the program schedule activities with all related components.
+The Program Manager (PM) develops an IMS on all cost or incentive contracts, subcontracts, Government Interagency Acquisition work agreements, and other agreements valued at or over $20 million.

 The IMS utilizes Critical Path network management techniques to optimize the relationship of critical activities.
 It uses the same (3) three; Events, Accomplishments, and Criteria to show network relationships; as IMP.

 The 4 Steps to Developing an Integrated Master Schedule (IMS):

 - Step 1: Develop the Integrated Master Plan (IMP)

 - Step 2: Develop the Work Breakdown Structure (WBS) based on the overall system’s Physical Architecture, identifying all of the major systems and subsystems down to a configuration item level (CI)

 - Step 3: Defined configuration item level in terms of calendar time and resources to complete

 - Step 4: Place developed system time and resources into scheduling software (see Schedule Development)

 Data Item Description DI-MGMT-81661 “Integrated Program Management Report (IPMR